Reporting & Analytics

 CTA exam default

 Standard reports should be your default recommendation for any reporting requirement.
-Only escalate to CRM Analytics or Tableau when you can articulate a specific limitation that standard reports cannot address.
+Only escalate to CRM Analytics (formerly Tableau CRM) or Tableau when you can articulate a specific limitation that standard reports cannot address.
 Judges look for cost-consciousness.

 Historical Trending and Analytic Snapshots

-Two approaches to tracking data over time — a common CTA scenario requirement.
+Two approaches to tracking data over time.
+This comes up regularly in CTA scenarios.

 Historical Trending